alicebarbe/England-Flood-Warnings-and-Visualizations/docs/_build/html/_sources/index.rst.txt

 Both current flood warnings and the relative water levels of monitoring stations can be plotted on a map.

-Warnings are displayed shaded regions within which they are in force, usually defined by flood planes.
-The colour of the regions indicates severity of the warning.
+Warnings in force are displayed as shaded regions, usually defined by flood planes.
+The colour of the regions indicates the severity of the warning.
-Hovering over the warning displays the name of the area which the warning is in, the severity, and when the warning was last updated.
+Hovering over the warning displays the warning area name, severity, and when the warning was last updated.

 A link is also provided to the Government Flood Information Service page regarding the flood warning.
 The link contains information on what action needs to be taken and a 5 day flood forecast.

-The locations of monitoring stations are plotted as points and are colour coded according to their relative water level (which is relative to the typical low and high levels of the station).
+The locations of monitoring stations are plotted as points and are colour-coded according to their relative water level (which is relative to the typical low and high levels of the station).
-Hovering over a station displays the absolute water level, the typical low and high levels and the town the station is in.
+Hovering over a station displays the station's absolute water level, typical low and high levels, and town.

-Maps produced are saved as a html file temp plot and are also opened in the default browser after creation.
+Maps produced are saved as an html file temp plot and are opened in the default browser after creation.